manzt/anywidget/docs/src/pages/en/jupyter-widgets-the-good-parts.md

 > because it executes any time `my_value` is updated from either Python or the
 > front-end code (i.e., a _change_ event).

-An important aspect traitlets, and their first-class support in Juptyer Widgets, is that it is easy to compose Jupyter Widgets together in Python.
+An important aspect of traitlets, and their first-class support in Jupyter Widgets, is that it is easy to compose Jupyter Widgets together in Python.
 For example,

 ```python
 import ipywidgets